Cupprum/git-render/post.md

 ).show()
 ```

-I especially like the simplicity of these two libraries, and that its possible to quickly change them to render different interesting data.
-I also like that the whole configuration is a simple Python.
+I especially like the simplicity of these two libraries, and that its possible to quickly change their configuration to render different interesting data.
+I also like that the whole configuration can be done in one very simple Python script.

 For instance the size of tiles can depend on the sizes of files.
 Or we can also render the amount of collaborators on each specific file.

-This can be achieved by editing the snippet into a following form.
+This can be achieved by editing the snippet into the following form.
 ```
 import os
 import plotly.express as px